lykdatApps/react-croppa/README.md

 `onCropComplete`: callback function that uses the cropped image.

 `readyToUse`: condition that lets the cropper know that the user is done manipulating the image boundaries.
-When this value changes to `true`, the cropper executes the callback function.
+When this value changes to `true`, the actual image cropping will happen and the callback function will be executed.